tlee753/tlee753.github.io/_pages/webdev.md

 - tutorials page
 - about page improvements
     - quotes page
+- resume page
+    - that would be so dope

 ### Complete
 - link pull down in navbar for mobile page